Assistant Professor of Statistics

 High-resolution estimates permit to find differences in disease risk within study regions, and identify areas and groups of people at higher risk

-Courses equip researchers on methods and tools to quantify disease burden, understand geographic and temporal patterns, identify risk factors, and measure inequalities between populations
+Courses equip researchers on methods and tools to quantify disease burden, understand geographic and temporal patterns, identify risk factors, and measure inequalities

 They also show how to easily turn analyses into visually informative and interactive reports and dashboards that facilitate the communication of insights to collaborators and policymakers